-Kahrabel oversees and manages the development, construction and operation of the electricity and water production business of ENGIE group (formerly GDF SUEZ) in the MENA region.
-It is an entity 100% owned directly by International Power S.A., which is itself indirectly wholly owned by International Power Ltd.

-International Power Ltd. is owned indirectly by ENGIE group, one of the world's leading energy companies and a global benchmark in the fields of power, gas, and energy services.
-The group is active throughout the entire energy value chain, in electricity and natural gas, upstream to downstream.
-It employs close to 155,000 people worldwide and achieved revenues of 69.9 billion Euro in 2015.
-The Group is listed on the Paris, Brussels and Luxembourg stock exchanges and is represented in the main international indices: CAC 40, BEL 20, DJ Euro Stoxx 50, Euronext 100, FTSE Eurotop 100, MSCI Europe, ASPI Eurozone, Euronext Vigeo Eurozone 120, Vigeo World 120, Vigeo Europe 120 and Vigeo France 20.
+Kahrabel FZE oversees and manages the development, construction and operation of the electricity and water production business of ENGIE group in MENA region.
+It is an entity 100% owned directly by International Power S.A., which is ultimately owned indirectly by ENGIE group.
+ENGIE is a global energy player and an expert operator in the three businesses of electricity, natural gas and energy services.
+ENGIE places responsible growth at the heart of its activities (electricity, natural gas, energy services) to meet the major challenges of the energy transition towards a low-carbon economy: access to sustainable energy, mitigation and adaptation to climate change and responsible use of resources.
+The group develops high-performing and innovative energy solutions to individuals, cities and businesses by particularly relying on its expertise in four key sectors: renewable energy, energy efficiency, liquefied natural gas and digital technology.
+ENGIE has 154,950 employees worldwide, with sales of EUR66.6 billion in 2016.
+Quoted in Brussels and Paris, the group is represented on the leading international indices: CAC 40, BEL 20, DJ Euro Stoxx 50, Euronext 100, FTSE Eurotop 100, MSCI Europe, DJSI World, DJSI Europe and Euronext Vigeo (Eurozone 120, Europe 120 and France 20).